By Dave Gregg

 I frowned at Penny and her interminable glibness.
 Then with amusement, watched a commotion brewing in the line.

 Customers were leaping aside to avoid the stormy vortex of activity known as Mona, our five-foot-two warrior waitress with a perpetual take-no-prisoners attitude on her face.
 She was never happy about coming to work.
 She burst through the scattering throng and bustled past the counter.
 I considered feigning a wave but lost my nerve.
 She was the most feared employee at The Pick-N-Lick and refused to serve any guests that offended her.
-Some of us wagered that eventually, she might boycott every customer that dined at the restaurant.
+Some of us wagered that eventually, she might boycott every customer that dined at the restaurant and only show up to work to stare menacingly at those that riled her sensibilities — which was any human being still breathing on the planet.

 Digby, another employee, and the human approximation of the Pillsbury Doughboy shuffled in not long after Mona.
 We had yet to ascertain Digby’s job description.
 Even the manager, who had hired him as a favor to a friend, was unsure.
 On most days, Digby stood motionless behind the counter, smirking at the hordes of hungry customers and doing nothing else.
 After a while, we thought of him as an immovable object, just a pillar to hold the ceiling up.